Studies have found that a 20-minute meditation session can reduce anxiety by 39%.1 Regular practice can reduce it by far more.

-Valerian is widely embraced throughout Europe and Japan to treat anxiety, panic attacks, and insomnia.
-Likewise, it is given a perfect effectiveness rating by the Food and Drug Administration (FDA).
-On a scale of 1 to 5, 1 being the highest, it was given a 1 for effectively alleviating stress with no reported side effects.
-Valerian is so strong at relieving anxiety, muscle spasms, and seizures that it is often referred to as "Nature's Valium."
-It's sleep-inducing properties are especially helpful in calming anxiety and fighting the associated fatigue.
+Valerian is widely embraced throughout Europe and Japan for treating anxiety, panic attacks, and insomnia.
+The herb is so effective at relieving anxiety, muscle spasms, and seizures that it is often referred to as "Nature's Valium."
+Its sleep-inducing properties are especially helpful in calming anxiety and fighting the associated fatigue.

 2. St. John's Wort (Hypericum perforatum)